Thulunga/Xebia_C-assign1/readme.md

 # C# Assignment  by Thulunga Basumatary

-## To run all the question in this assignment Rename static void Main2() to static void Main() for questions.
+## To run all the question in this assignment Rename static void Main2() to static void Main() for all questions.

 ## question solved on this assignment are as follows---